olejon/logstream/README.md

 ## LogStream

 A visually pleasing way to view log entries in "real time".
 It's not meant to be a way to look through logs, but to show new log entries in a nice way.
-It's not suitable for logs where new entries are added more often than about every five seconds.
+It's not suitable for logs where new entries are added more often than about every 5-10 seconds, depending on how JSON keys you serve.

 LogStream is inspired by Google's Material Design, and adapts to different screen sizes.